abcworking/abcworking.github.io/README.md

   session and any future visits tie to one person — the email itself is never sent as an event property

-To enable it:

-1. Copy `.env.example` to `.env` and fill in your PostHog project API key and host.
-2. For the deployed site, add `VITE_POSTHOG_KEY` and `VITE_POSTHOG_HOST` as repository secrets (Settings → Secrets and variables → Actions) — the deploy workflow injects them at build time.

 Without a key set, `initAnalytics()` no-ops (logs a console note) so the prototype still runs fine.